-Did you know that all that time you spend on Facebook could actually help secure your next freelance gig?
-It’s true and I’ve proven it over and over in the past few years!
+Did you know that you can learn how to use Facebook for business?
+It’s true!
+All that time you spend on Facebook could actually help secure your next freelance gig.
+I’ve proven it over and over in the past few years!

 There’s no perfect formula, but there are specific steps you can take to see an uptick in freelance work — no matter what industry you’re in, simply by interacting in groups on Facebook.